SwaySZ/PySetVoronoi/README.md

 ![](./doc/cover.png)
 # PySetVoronoi
-A Python interface for Set Voronoi Tessellation of poly-superellipsoids and general point clouds from irregular particles.
+A Python interface for Set Voronoi Tessellation of poly-superellipsoids and general point clouds from irregular particles, where the kenerl is written in C++.

 Shiwei Zhao (swzhao (at) scut.edu.cn)
 South China University of Technology